 ASUS Dynamic OC Switcher allows dynamic switching between AMD Precision Boost Overdrive and OC mode on AMD Ryzen processors.
-It is was first available exclusively on the ASUS ROG Crosshair VIII Dark Hero and now also made it to the ASUS ROG Crosshair VIII Extreme.

 - What is the lowest frequency we will allow

 - At which point do we want DOS to switch between PBO and OC Mode

 Sadly, we cannot simply configure a minimum frequency and have the system switch based on that.
 Instead, we need to use a proxy metric: a specific current or temperature threshold.
 There is no perfect method of determining the ideal threshold, so I’ll show you one example using Prime95 Small FFTs without AVX.

 The first step is to determine your desired manual overclock.
 The fastest way to get to this point is by first selecting your stress test tool of choice and finding the maximum CPU voltage within your thermal budget.
 Afterward, find the maximum stable frequency for that voltage and temperature.
 In our case, we can rely on our overclocking settings from OC Strategy #5

 - Stress Test: Prime95 non-AVX

 - OCVID: 1.275V (1.215V under load)

 We can write the settings down and switch back to tuning with Precision Boost Overdrive.
 The next step is to apply all your Precision Boost Overdrive tuning settings, including any custom Curve Optimizer or Fmax Override settings.